INTRODUCTION

 Kant writes:

-"The one-time solemn initiation into the church-community, i.e. the first reception of a member into a church (in the Christian church through baptism), is a solemnity rich in meaning ... ; it has something holy for its end (the formation of a human being as a citizen in a divine state)."
+"[The rebirth] has something holy for its end (the formation of a human being as a citizen in a divine state)".
 (Text)/(AA VI:199)

 Formation

-The formation of the citizen is a process in three phases:
+The formation of a human being as a citizen in a divine state is a process in three phases:

 Within the first phase [minimum] the citizen has not developed school readiness.
 Within the second phase [medium] the citizen has developed school readiness.
 Within the third phase [maximum] the citizen is a possessor of the constituent power.